 Annual budgets are required to be submitted by NAEG to OPM per NAEG's management contract with OPM, within 120 days prior to the beginning of each contract year.
 OPM is required to respond to the proposed annual budget within 30 days of receipt.
-OPM is then required to submit the budget to the Legislature and the Office of the State Comptroller for review in accordance with Section 32-657 of the Connecticut General Statutes.
-However, the Legislature and the Comptroller's Office are not legally required to approve the budget and accordingly, budgeted amounts are not reflected in the financial statements.
+OPM is then required to submit the budget to the legislature and the Office of the State Comptroller for review in accordance with Section 32-657 of the Connecticut General Statutes.
+However, the legislature and the Comptroller's Office are not legally required to approve the budget and accordingly, budgeted amounts are not reflected in the financial statements.
+Budgets for the 2008 and 2009 fiscal years were not submitted to the State Comptroller for approval.

-NOTE 2 - CASH DEPOSITS
+NOTE 2 -CASH DEPOSITS

 Governmental Accounting Standards Board Statement No. 3 requires governmental organizations to categorize their cash deposits into three levels of risk.
 Category 1 includes amounts insured or collateralized with securities held by the Stadium or by its agent in the Stadium's name.
-Category 2 includes amounts which are collateralized with securities held by the pledging financial institution's trust department or agent in the name of the Stadium.
-Category 3 includes amounts which are uninsured and uncollateralized including any bank balance that is collateralized with securities held by the pledging financial institution, or by its trust department or agent, but not in the name of the Stadium.
+Category 2 includes amounts that are collateralized with securities held by the pledging financial institution's trust department or agent in the name of the Stadium.
+Category 3 includes amounts that are uninsured and uncollateralized, including any bank balance that is collateralized with securities held by the pledging financial institution or by its trust department or agent, but not in the name of the Stadium.

-For purposes of this disclosure, cash deposits include bank deposits.
-As of June 30, 2008, the bank balance was \$2,272,394 of which \$100,000 was insured by the Federal Deposit Insurance Corporation (Category 1) as defined by Governmental Accounting Standards Board Statement No.3.
+For the purposes of this disclosure, cash deposits include bank deposits.
+As of June 30, 2009, the bank balance was \$967,005, of which \$100,000 was insured by the Federal Deposit Insurance Corporation (Category 1) as defined by Governmental Accounting Standards Board Statement No. 3.